Changes in Enrollment Status

 Before students opt to pay for any of the following options it is imperative that they understand the consequences.
-Glacier Institute and audit classes do not count toward the number of credits a student needs to complete in a semester to meet Satisfactory Academic Progress requirements.
+Audit classes do not count toward the number of credits a student needs to complete in a semester to meet Satisfactory Academic Progress requirements.

 In order for a class to count for financial aid purposes, it must be numbered 100 or above with the exception of advisor approved remedial classes in English, Reading, and Math.

 Only in certain circumstances can repeats be counted toward the student’s enrollment status.

 Continuing students applying for financial aid for the first time must be meeting SAP requirements according to FVCC’s Financial Aid Policy.
 All earned and attempted credit hours will be counted towards maximum credits for eligibility.

 For transfer students, previous and transfer coursework will also be evaluated for SAP and Maximum credits.

 Students who already have a previous degree have limited eligibility for financial aid, because they have already reached their maximum time frame.
 In extenuating circumstances students may appeal for an extension of financial aid eligibility.